 Identical twins Annie and Hallie, separated at birth and each raised by one of their biological parents, later discover each other for the first time at summer camp and make a plan to bring their wayward parents back together.

-Loosely based on the 1958 comedy The Reluctant Debutante starring Sandra Dee, the family-friendly comedy What a Girl Wants features popular Nickelodeon teen star Amanda Bynes in her first feature-starring performance after her debut in Big Fat Liar.
-She plays teenager Daphne Reynolds, who lives in New York City with her musician mother, Libby (Kelly Preston).
-After she turns 17, Daphne is undecided about her future, so she takes off by herself to London in search of her father.
-She immediately meets cute musician Ian (Oliver James) before sneaking in to her father's estate to surprise him.
+Loosely based on The Reluctant Debutante (1958) starring Sandra Dee, this family-friendly comedy features popular Nickelodeon teen star Amanda Bynes in her first feature-starring performance after her debut in Big Fat Liar (2002).
+She plays teenager Daphne Reynolds, who lives in New York City with her musician mother, Libby Reynolds (Kelly Preston).
+After she turns seventeen, Daphne is undecided about her future, so she takes off by herself to London in search of her father.
+She immediately meets cute musician Ian Wallace (Oliver James) before sneaking in to her father's estate to surprise him.
 He turns out to be Lord Henry Dashwood (Colin Firth), a fabulously wealthy aristocrat who doesn't even know that she exists.
 He had met her mother in Morocco and the two were married in a tribal ceremony.
 Upon their return to England, she left him and went back to the U.S. without ever revealing that she was pregnant.
-The uptight Henry is already flustered by his campaign for election, advised by ...
+The uptight Henry is already flustered by his campaign for election, advised ...

 Was this review helpful to you?